puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 - Supports only installation via Operator on
   - OpenShift
   - Kubernetes
-  - Docker Compose (also possible but not really supportet)
+  - Docker Compose (also possible but not really supported)

 <!-- .slide: class="master-content" > -->